aboudoux/FluentCSV/README.md

 - First release of the library

-# Licensing
+# License
-FluentCSV is free for use in all your products, including commercial software.
+FluentCSV is licensed under MIT License, which means it is free for all of your products, including commercial software.